- Posted by Jon Harju

 3) Maintain communications

-The urgency to set up remote working in response to the lockdown led many organizations to improve communications with their team.
-Regular communications not only supports daily business initiatives but also provides reassurance and solutions for employees who understandably have questions and concerns in returning to the workplace.
+It is unlikely that any workplace change will be permanent at this time, reinforcing the need for employee resiliency and agility when it comes to the work environment.
+Regular communications not only supports daily business initiatives but also provides reassurance and solutions for employees who understandably have questions and concerns about their workplace.
 Employee surveys can capture workplace sentiment and help reveal how employees feel so the right supports can be provided.

 4) Nurture workplace morale

-For those who have been away from the workplace for weeks or months, returning will feel unsettling.
+Many employees will experience one or several work environment changes as the pandemic progresses, including working from home, returning to the workplace, or a blend of both.
+Some team members may be permanently working virtually, while others may be rotating home and office.
 Much may have changed and some coworkers may not be returning at all.
 Successful businesses thrive on motivated workforces, so leaders must invest in rebuilding workplace morale.
 A recent survey revealed that 41% of employees were afraid to go to work because of the risk of exposure.
 It’s crucial to acknowledge employee concerns and handle announcements with sensitivity to aid the success of reintroduction to office life.

 5) Provide ample mental health support benefits

 Taking measures to ensure employees are in the best physical and psychological health at times of transition is paramount.
-Everyone will be facing and handling specific challenges that are unique to their situation, so it’s essential to be empathetic, understanding, and flexible as workers try to navigate their return to the workplace.
+Everyone will be facing and handling specific challenges that are unique to their situation, so it’s essential to be empathetic, understanding, and flexible as workers try to navigate their new and changing work environment.

 Providing employees with a digital mental health benefit where they can connect to a licensed mental health professional will help them develop the appropriate strategies and introduce them to evidence-based tools to support them in navigating their fears and anxiety.
 Employees who struggle with pre-existing mental health issues may experience more intense symptoms and demonstrate a faster decline of performance and ability to cope.
 Having the right resources in place can be invaluable to your employees.